marianoabdala/swift-spacing-style-guide/README.md

 ```

 #### 3. Intermediate
 There are some flow control expressions that serve as connector for two blocks of code.
 In this case, both the opening and closing share the same line.
-A blank line of code should be added previous to this expressions, and like with every other opeining, an extra line should be added afterwards.
+A blank line of code should be added previous to this expressions, and like with every other opening, an extra line should be added afterwards.

 Some examples:
 ```